 Mae Surin Waterfall (Nam Tok Mae Surin)

-My absolutely favorite park of all the ones visited in North Thailand with one of the highest waterfalls in the country.
-It is a bit out of the way but once you reach the area you will never regret it.
-Already on the way to the park, there is great scenery to be seen and many interesting points to stop.
+This park in North Thailand is my absolute favorite, boasting one of the tallest waterfalls in the country.
+It is a bit out of the way, but once you reach the area, you will never regret it.
+You can already enjoy wonderful scenery on the way to the park, with numerous intriguing points to stop at.
 The park itself is huge and very diverse.
-From rich jungle-like vegetation near a lake to highest waterfall ever seen to very scenic, vegetation bare landscape views of the hills towards Myanmar.
-It is a good place for listening and watching birds.
-I have visited first the Northern part where the park HQ is located.
-There you can find a lake nestled amongst the forest with walking paths and very nice camping grounds near the river.
-After that, I went some 20km South to reach the bottom part of the park where a huge scenic Mae Surin waterfall is located.
-Also here you will find a park ranger HQ (bamboo hut) and maybe some house accommodation but surely a bare camping ground.
-There is a nice, easy walking path taking you to the edge of the cliff where the scenic view of the majestic waterfall and distant landscape opens.
+The park boasts a plethora of rich, jungle-like vegetation near a lake, a breathtaking waterfall, and breathtaking views of the hills stretching towards Myanmar.
+It is a good place for listening to and watching birds.
+I initially ventured to the northern region, which houses the park headquarters.
+There you can find a lake nestled amongst the forest with walking paths and excellent camping grounds near the river.
+After that, I traveled about 20 km south to reach the lower part of the park, which is home to the stunning Mae Surin waterfall.
+Also here you will find a park ranger headquarters (bamboo hut) and maybe some house accommodations, but surely a bare camping ground.
+A nice, easy walking path leads to the edge of the cliff, offering a scenic view of the majestic waterfall and distant landscape.
 The real, authentic countryside of Thailand.

 Entrance fee: Yes